wvengen/netswarm-webapp/README.md

 * To receive broadcast messages (for node-initiated updates), you may need to tell your firewall to allow this, if you have one.

+* All received UDP messages are assumed to be broadcasted.
+If you're connected to a network hub, and your nodes send UDP messages to a specific address, what you see may be wrong.
+Please open an issue if this is a problem for you.

 * After changing the protocol or port number, the server currently needs to be restarted if you want to see updates initiated by nodes.